lupyuen/lupyuen.github.io/src/rust3.md

 How we plan to fix them in GSoC

-PINE64 has kindly sponsored the Ox64 BL808 RISC-V SBCs that we'll be running to test the project.
+PINE64 has kindly sponsored the Ox64 BL808 RISC-V SBCs for testing Rust Apps on NuttX.

 # Our Rust App